La Belle Nice: District by District

 FPI on Old Port:

 Old Port can make a perfect spot depending on if the property has a view of the port or if it has easy access to Old Town via Place Garibaldi.
 The east side of the port is difficult for vacationers as it is less accessible to the main beaches.
 But, property is less expensive and if you can get lucky to find a property near the Place, it could prove to be a very wise investment as well as very enjoyable.
+Plans by the city to convert a parking lot to a pedestrian destination, will also great improve the value of the property near the port.

 Central Nice, the area to the East of Avenue Jean-Médecin and North of the Old Town, is a typical French area mostly off the tourist radar.
 Here, one may find authentic Niçoise buildings and be almost certain that your neighbors are all French.